kernelwernel/VMAware/docs/documentation.md

 # `VM::check()`
 This takes a single flag argument and returns a `bool`.
 It's essentially the same as `VM::detect()` but it doesn't have a scoring system.
 It only returns the technique's effective output.
 The reason why this exists is because it allows end-users to have fine-grained control over what is being executed and what isn't.

 `VM::detect()` is meant for a range of techniques to be evaluated in the bigger picture with weights and biases in its scoring system, while `VM::check()` is meant for a single technique to be evaluated without any weighted points or anything extra.
-It just gives you what the technique has found by its own.
+It just gives you what the technique has found on its own.
 For example:

 ```cpp
 if (VM::check(VM::VMID)) {